eclipse-iofog/iofog.org/content/docs/2/reference-iofogctl/reference-application.md

 Microservices configuration and set up are defined using YAML files.

-Those YAML definitions can be used inside an application YAML file, or by themselves when deploying a microservice to an existing application: `iofogctl deploy microservice -f <path-to-microservice.yaml>`
+Those YAML definitions can be used inside an Application YAML file, or by themselves when deploying a microservice to an existing Application: `iofogctl deploy microservice -f <path-to-microservice.yaml>`

 A microservice YAML definition file can be retrieved using the describe command: `iofogctl describe microservice <NAME> [-o microservice.yaml]`